braphael99/NLPGroup5/README.md

 ## Implementation Explanation

 Overall, this notebook is designed to be run sequentially.
 If you start from the top down, execution should be straightforward and the models should be trained and evaluated as expected.

 #### Part 1: Getting Started

-All code was run in a Jupyter Notebook on an Anaconda enviroment.
+All code was run in a Jupyter Notebook on an Anaconda enviroment on Python 3.10.13.
 To install all requirements, navigate to the project directory and run "pip install -r requirements.txt".

 The dataset used is found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE).
 Please set up your file directory the following way for the code to work: Create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
 Place the dataset files within the "QQA_Data" folder.
 Your notebook should be outside of the parent "Project" folder for the datasets to be imported correctly.

 Once complete, the directory should take on the following form:
-base:
+NLPGroup5-main:
 - requirements.txt
 - Project3Code.ipynb
 - Project: